 Issues

-2024-2025 Local Action Priorities
+2025-2026 Local Action Priorities

-We will promote civil engagement in all our work so that we can build relationships and learn from each other.
+The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influence public policy through education and advocacy.
+We will make Diversity, Equity, and Inclusion (DEI) inherent in all our internal operations and consider DEI across all programs, with an eye for increasing membership diversity.
+We will promote civil engagement in all of our work so that we can build relationships and learn from each other.
 We will focus on education and advocacy in support of LWV positions and principles in the following areas:

 Citizen Education-Voter Services

-• Train members and community volunteers in the voter registration process including use of VOTE411 and deploy trained volunteers into the community and in partnership with community events.
+• Train members and community volunteers in the voter registration process including use of Vote411 and deploy trained volunteers into the community and in partnership with community events.
 This includes training student leaders in academic institutions to register voters with League voter service supervision.

 • Work to enable voter registration for qualified citizens who are incarcerated awaiting trial, convicted of misdemeanors, or incarcerated for felonies and have served their sentences.

-• Work to increase the number of poll workers
+• Work to increase the number of poll workers.

 • Provide virtual or face-to-face candidate forums in urban, suburban, and rural communities to ensure that citizens have a full understanding of candidates’ platforms, experience, and areas of expertise.

 • We will educate members and the community on local topics and policies involving immigration as it relates to voting.
 A work group will be created to focus on ways to support and advance League positions on immigration.
-We will reach out to immigrant communities to identify specific needs that can be addressed through collaboration with community partners and other League workgroups.
-We will advance naturalization ceremonies, voter registrations, and candidate forums to be inclusive of the immigrant community.
+We will reach out to the immigrant communities to identify specific needs that can be addressed through collaboration with community partners and other League workgroups.
+We will advance Naturalizations ceremonies, voter registrations, and candidate forums to be inclusive of the immigrant community.
 We will encourage outreach in the areas of education, good government and ethics, healthcare, and environmental studies to include diverse, equitable, and inclusive immigration advocacies.

 Education